-The Crisis Assistance, Supported Housing Industry Award contains a number of other allowances payable to employees.
-Details of these allowances can be found in the award, which is available on the WA Industrial Relations Commission website www.wairc.wa.gov.au
+The Social and Community Services Award contains a number of allowances for employees.
+Details of these allowances can be found in the award which is available on the WA Industrial Relations Commission website www.wairc.wa.gov.au.

-Location allowance for employees in regional areas
+Location Allowance for employees in regional areas

 - Employees employed in certain regional towns must be paid the weekly location allowance relevant to that town.
 Rates listed below are for adult employees working full time.
-Casual employees, part time employees, apprentices and trainees must be paid proportionate location allowance based on the proportion which their weekly wage is to the adult rate under the WA award. - If an employee has a dependant (a spouse or partner, or a child if they do not have a spouse or partner) who does not get a location allowance the employee must receive double the relevant location allowance. - If an employee has a 'partial dependant' (a dependant who gets a district or location allowance which is less than the location allowance the employee gets) the employee must be paid their relevant location allowance rate plus the difference between the employee's location allowance and what the partial dependant is receiving in district or location allowance. - If an employee receives free meals and accommodation, or is paid an allowance for meals and accommodation, the employee is only entitled to receive 66.67% of the amount for the relevant town.
+Junior employees, casual employees, part time employees, apprentices and trainees must be paid proportionate location allowance based on the proportion which their weekly wage is to the adult rate under the WA award. - If an employee has a dependant (a spouse or partner, or a child if they do not have a spouse or partner) who does not get a location allowance the employee must receive double the relevant location allowance. - If an employee has a 'partial dependant' (a dependant who gets a district or location allowance which is less than the location allowance the employee gets) the employee must be paid their relevant location allowance rate plus the difference between the employee's location allowance and what the partial dependant is receiving in district or location allowance. - If an employee receives free meals and accommodation, or is paid an allowance for meals and accommodation, the employee is only entitled to receive 66.67% of amount for the relevant town.